 WordPress has plugins like All-in-One WP Migration to ensure a smooth and successful content migration from your old site to your new one.
 Moving all content by hand poses a big risk for errors, lost pages, and content, as well as a lack of continuity following the migration.
 WordPress allows for simple and thorough migrations that have been tested across multiple hosts and operating systems.
 For the American Enterprise Institute, WDG migrated a huge amount of content from four different sources into one WordPress site, streamlining the user experience by bringing all of the resources into one place.

 Open Source is Great

 Open source software has its source code available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone, for any purpose.
 Open source software may be developed in a collaborative, public manner and is the future of development for several reasons.
 One key advantage of open source software lies in the sheer volume of its members.
 With so many people contributing to the platform, problems can be quickly and efficiently fixed through a wide variety of insights, methods, and abilities.
 Web Developers have created modules and plugins for nearly every possible need.
 Proprietary software, on the other hand, often gets buggy and is riddled with rigid or outdated command philosophies.
 With open source, you can continually adapt to create the best product possible.

-With more than a 28% of all websites now using WordPress, it has the largest CMS user community in the world.
-There are over a billion sites now using WordPress and about 50,000 plugins now available.
-The developer community for WordPress is also growing and there many user groups that can assist with questions, problems, and bug fixes.
+With 43.2% of all websites now using WordPress, it has the largest CMS user community in the world.
+Plus, there are over 55,000 plugins now available.
+The developer community for WordPress is growing and there many user groups that can assist with questions, problems, and bug fixes.